-To apply for free or reduced-price meal services, contact Lori Boyd, Cafeteria Manager, at (254) 442-3056.
+To apply for free or reduced-price meal services, contact:

+Lori Boyd Cisco ISD Food Service Director PO Box 1645, Cisco, TX 76437 Iboyd@cisco.esc14.net (254) 442-3056

 [See policy CO for more information.]

 Parents should continually monitor their child's meal account balance.
 When a student's meal account is depleted, the district will notify the parent.
 The student may continue to purchase meals according to the grace period set by the school board.
 The district will present the parent with a schedule of repayment for any outstanding account balance and an application for free or reduced meals.